Festify/rollup-plugin-minifyliterals/README.md

 # rollup-plugin-minifyliterals

 Minify html in template literals using html-minifier.
+Tmeplate expressions are replaced with a placeholder before being minified.
+Supports nested templates in expresions.

 Experimental support for minifying templates literals that have already been transpiled (i.e. string concatenation).